CodeTwo Signatures Add-in for Outlook

 - The signature added automatically may differ from the one shown in the pane.
 This is because the CodeTwo add-in caches Outlook signatures to insert them faster into emails (the cache updates every 15 minutes).
 Signatures shown in the add-in pane are not cached, so you can always insert the latest version manually (this also updates the cache).
 Learn more about add-in cache

-- When user X sends emails as (or on behalf of) user Y, the add-in adds the signature configured for user Y.
+- When you send emails as (or on behalf of) another user, the add-in adds the signature configured for that user.

-- When user X sends emails as (or on behalf of) a shared mailbox, the add-in adds the signature configured for the shared mailbox.
+- When you send emails as (or on behalf of) a shared mailbox, the add-in adds the signature configured for the shared mailbox.

-- When user X sends emails using their alias email address, the add-in adds the signature configured for the alias.
+- When you send emails using your alias email address, the add-in adds the signature configured for the alias.

-If you have multiple accounts added to your Outlook desktop app and change the sender in the From field to another account, the add-in will always update the signature in an email to match the selected account.
+If you have multiple accounts added to your Outlook desktop app and change the sender in the From field to another account, the add-in will always update the signature in the email to match the selected account.
+In this case, the If sending from alternative “From” address option will not be displayed, regardless of the add-in settings.

 Changing the email recipient (To/Cc email address)